keepthatworktoyourself/otter/README.md

 Otter uses Tailwind for styling.

-The ideal way is for Tailwind to be compiled by your applciation.
+The ideal way is for Tailwind to be compiled by your application.
 Note that Otter needs the following variants enabled.
 (Also see Otter’s [tailwind config file](tailwind.config.js).)

 ```
   backgroundColor: ['active'],